myTselection/bibliotheek_be/README.md

 [![GitHub commit activity](https://img.shields.io/github/commit-activity/m/myTselection/bibliotheek_be.svg)](https://github.com/myTselection/bibliotheek_be/graphs/commit-activity)

 # Bibliotheek.be Bib Home Assistant integration
 [bibliotheek.be](https://www.bibliotheek.be/) Home Assistant custom component.
-It provides a clear overview of all items loaned a the different libraries by different users linked to an main account (eg children).
-An overview off all items per library or an overview of all items per user can be shown, see complex markdown examples below.
-Based on the sensors, automations can be build to get warned: eg when little time is left and certainly when extension is not possible.
-By using the custom services available in this integration, the loans can be extended automatically, which can be integrated in automations.
+It provides a clear overview of all items lended.
+Supproting accounts with different lendings at different libraries.
+Also supporting different users linked to a main account (eg parent and children).

+An overview of all items per library or an overview of all items per user can be shown, see complex markdown examples below.

+Based on the sensors, automations can be build to get warned: eg when little time is left to return an item and considering item extension in the library is not more possible.

+By using the custom services available in this integration, the lendings can be extended automatically, which can be integrated in automations.
+For example: auto extend lending for all items which are to be returned within 5 days.
+Full info below.

 | :warning: Please don't report issues with this integration to Bibliotheek.be, they will not be able to support you. |
 | --------------------------------------------------------------------------------------------------------------------|